contractcooker/dotfiles/docs/windows-setup.md

 ## Overview

 This guide mirrors the macOS setup but uses Windows-native tools where appropriate.
-The goal is consistency across platforms where possible (1Password, gh CLI, git config).
+The goal is consistency across platforms where possible (1Password, gh CLI, git config, fnm, uv).

+## Pre-Installation (Optional)

+For a clean, debloated Windows 11 installation on unsupported hardware (like 7th gen Intel):

+1. Create debloated ISO with MicroWin
+2. Use Rufus to bypass TPM/CPU checks
+3. Run winutil post-install for additional tweaks

+See **[windows-preinstall.md](windows-preinstall.md)** for detailed instructions.

 ## Prerequisites

 - Windows 10/11
-- 1Password installed with SSH Agent enabled
 - Admin access for initial setup
+- 1Password account (for SSH keys)

 ## Quick Start